Terror in Sri Lanka

 The final blast occurred at a private house in Mahawila Gardens in the Dematagoda area while police officers conducted a raid in connection with the attacks.
 Three police officers were killed.

 Produced by Bernadette Tuazon, Sean O’Key and Darran Simon.
-Cody McCloy, Natalie Yubas and Henrik Pettersson contributed to this report.
+Cody McCloy, Natalie Yubas, Henrik Pettersson, Ignacio Osorio and Padraic Driscoll contributed to this report.

 Maps: Maps4News/©HERE